Jarlei3m/Dynamic-Navbar-Toggle-ReactJS/README.md

 ## 💻 Project

 - Learning ReactJS;
-- A toggle navbar built using 'useRef' to manipulate the DOM, producing dynamic adjustments to set the more suitable 'height' style property for the links container.
+- A toggle navbar built using 'useRef' hook to manipulate the DOM, producing dynamic adjustments to set the more suitable 'height' style property for the links container.

 <p>&nbsp;&nbsp;</p>